GraceStangroome/mathsbot/README.md

 ![image](images/BayesTheorem.png)

-For the joint probability, all you need to tell MathBot is the equation.
+    - For the joint probability, type "n" when asked if you know the likelihood, prior and marginal All you need to tell MathBot is the equation.
 This can be derived from the bayesian network that you should have been given.

 ![image](images/BayesianNetwork.png)

 The joint equation is P(C)P(S|C)P(R|C)P(W|S,R), because C has nothing going into it, S depends on C because of the direction of the arrow, which is same as R. And finally, W depends on both S and R.